alan-m12/CPE-487-Final-Project/README.md

 ## Modifications

-- <ins>Formating</ins>: The bigesst modification between the starter code and our code now is the consolidation of the jobs from other files into my_fsm
+- <ins>Formating</ins>: The bigesst modification between the starter code and our code now is the consolidation of the jobs from other files into my_fsm.vhd specifically the random generation being a LFSR

 - <ins>Blank Display to Start</ins>: Originally, when the Vivado code was first uploaded to the NEXYS board, the display would already show "PLAY" even though a game had not been started.
 This would lead to confusion because players would start to flip switches, not knowing that a bomb switch had not been assigned yet.
 To solve this issue, we modified the code to make the seven-segment display blank upon uploading fresh code.
 This way, players will know a game would not start unless they push the button.